Board of Directors & Staff

 Nikki DesRosier

 Nikki DesRosier moved to Helena in 2004.
 She was raised in Missoula, and after many stops along the way, lived in Minnesota about 35 years.
 She retired as a Grant Manager from the U.S. Fish and Wildlife Service, and then joined her husband as the CEO of a food distribution business.
 Eventually her cabin on Flathead Lake drew her back to Montana.
-She has been active in the community including a docent for the Holter Museum; co-chaired the last Artbeat’s Chef Tour and served on the board of Grandstreet Theatre.
+She has been active in the community, including serving as a docent for the Holter Museum; co-chairing the last Artbeat’s Chef Tour and serving on the board of Grandstreet Theatre.
 Nikki and her husband, Denny, love to travel and after visiting all continental states are working their way across the world.
-She especially likes hiking in the back country and spending time with her 3 small grandchildren.
+She especially likes hiking in the back country and spending time with her three small grandchildren.
 Nikki joined the board in 2020.

 Pad McCracken, Treasurer